leejamesss/leejamesss.github.io/_pages/about.md

   - /about.html
 ---

-I'm a junior student from Information Management Department, [Peking University](https://www.pku.edu.cn/).
+I'm a senior undergraduate student from Information Management Department, [Peking University](https://www.pku.edu.cn/).
 I am fortunate to work as a research assistant at [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/english/home/index.htm) under the supervision of Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
-In summer 2025, I will work as an undergraduate visiting researcher ([UGVR](https://engineering.stanford.edu/students-academics/global-engineering-programs/chinese-undergraduate-visiting-research-program)) at Stanford University, supervised by Prof. [Diyi Yang](https://cs.stanford.edu/~diyiy/).
+I worked as an undergraduate visiting researcher ([UGVR](https://engineering.stanford.edu/students-academics/global-engineering-programs/chinese-undergraduate-visiting-research-program)) at Stanford University, supervised by Prof. [Diyi Yang](https://cs.stanford.edu/~diyiy/).
 My research interest lies broadly in NLP and ML.
 Recently I am drawn by the development of large language models.
 A list of topics i am actively thinking about/working on:
 - **Enhancing Knowledge Retrieval in LLMs**: I am deeply engaged in exploring methodologies that can dynamically enhance large language models' ability to retrieve information, akin to human cognition.
 I believe retrieval is crucial for enabling LLMs to continually learn and adapt to the ever-changing world knowledge.

 - **Human-LLM Interaction Dynamics**: Another facet of my research curiosity lies in examining the interfaces between large language models and their human users.
 I am particularly captivated by the concept of a highly tailored AI assistant capable of evolving in tandem with a user's individual experiences and memories, thereby redefining personalized interaction.